Spring 2026 Project

 -

-Reliability, Health, Safety: Assume this system was to be sold to consumers for use at their home.
+Reliability, Health, Safety: Assume this system was to be used in a real industrial monitoring application.

 -